Treatment and Care

-This study will examine if supplementation of a specially enhanced micronutrient preparation, compared to standard vitamins, can slow disease progression or delay the start of ARVs in asymptomatic adults currently not needing nor taking ARVs.
-Researchers will examine the safety and effect of the supplement on participants’ health and well-being over two years.
-This is a three-year study recruiting 218 participants from The Ottawa Hospital and participating CTN sites.
+This study examined if supplementation of a specially enhanced micronutrient preparation, compared to standard vitamins, can slow disease progression or delay the start of ARVs in asymptomatic adults currently not needing nor taking ARVs.
+Researchers examined the safety and effect of the supplement on participants’ health and well-being over two years.
+This was a three-year study recruiting 218 participants from The Ottawa Hospital and participating CTN sites.

-Participants will be randomly assigned to one of the two following equal groups:
+Participants were randomly assigned to one of the two following equal groups:

-• Group A (experimental arm): Participants will receive an oral micronutrient antioxidant preparation daily (K-PAX Ultra®)
+• Group A (experimental arm): Participants received an oral micronutrient antioxidant preparation daily (K-PAX Ultra®)

-• Group B (control arm): Participants will receive identical appearing standard multivitamins (Centrum-like)
+• Group B (control arm): Participants received identical appearing standard multivitamins (Centrum-like)

 If you would like more information on this clinical study, please refer to clinicaltrials.gov.